SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Bay Alarm Medical alert necklaces let you move freely through your home thanks to their generous 1,000-foot range.
 They’re also durable, waterproof, and backed by a five-year warranty with no upfront costs.
 Married?
 Add an extra necklace and get free spousal monitoring.

 With Medical Guardian, medical alert necklace monitoring costs less than $1 per day.
-Their alert necklace features a lightweight and optional cellular monitoring and/or GPS tracking for reliable use while jogging, traveling, or doing everyday activities.
+Their alert necklace features a lightweight design with optional cellular monitoring and/or GPS tracking for reliable use while jogging, traveling, or doing everyday activities.

 If you’re on a budget, you’ll appreciate ADT Medical Alert System’s affordable prices.
 Required equipment for all packages, which includes a medical alert necklace, is free and monitoring starts at $26.99 per month.
 Adding more necklaces only cost $14.99 a piece.